 The truth is, it’s not actually an either/or decision.
 These two platforms teach languages in completely different ways that complement each other very well.

 Memrise is very good with the same things Duolingo struggles with.
-Likewise, Duolingo can help fill the gaps where Memrise is a bit weaker.
+Likewise, Duolingo can help fill in the gaps where Memrise is a bit weaker.

 Memrise is much better for learning and remembering individual words or phrases.